Skip to content

 Action Counters Terrorism

 NPSA is proud to support Counter Terrorism Policing's Action Counters Terrorism (ACT) Campaign which encourages the public to help the police tackle terrorism and save lives by reporting suspicious behaviour and activity.
-Further information is available on the ACT app and in the Crowded Places Guidance
+Further information is available on the ACT app and in the Publicly Accessible Locations (PALs) guidance.

 Action Counters Terrorism logo